1. What is LauraLynn@HOME?

 Through the establishment of a Department of Clinical Education & Training at LauraLynn, we are working to identify the training needs of healthcare staff nationally and we use our expertise to support these teams in the community to deal with issues that may arise with individual children with life-limiting conditions.

 10. Are there plans to replicate this service in other parts of the country?

 Our Vision is that ‘all children who need us can access us’.
 We will strive to achieve that vision and to meet the needs and wishes of children with life-limiting conditions and their families.
 It is our belief that all children who need it, deserve the care and support that a hospice facility like LauraLynn House can offer.
 In developing LauraLynn@HOME, we aim to bring hands-on care into the child’s home, working closely and collaboratively with our colleagues in other agencies to achieve this.
 The evaluation of this project will be invaluable in steering our strategic direction.

 We also plan to develop an outpatient service, which will support families by limiting their need to travel long distances for appointments.
 We also have innovatively supported these families travelling to the acute children’s hospitals in Dublin, by providing respite care for their child the night prior to their appointment.
 This respite includes family accommodation for the whole family and eliminates the need for long stressful journeys on the day of their appointment.

-LauraLynn@HOME will provide hands-on care for children with life-limiting conditions in the family home including: respite, crisis and end-of-life care.
-LauraLynn will not replace existing services in the community but will be an additional service provided as part of the child’s over all care.
-LauraLynn@HOME will work in collaboration with and compliment the care provided in the community by other statutory and voluntary organisations.
+LauraLynn@HOME provides hands-on care for children with life-limiting conditions in the family home including: Family Support, Symptom Management, End-of-Life Care, Bereavement Support and Direct Care.
+LauraLynn@HOME does not replace existing services in the community but can be an additional service provided as part of the child’s over all care.
+LauraLynn@HOME works in collaboration with and compliments the care provided in the community by other statutory and voluntary organisations.